quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces_processed/ostep_part44_38._Redundant_D.md

 #### Disk Transfer Rate under Different Workload Types
 Background context explaining how disks perform differently under sequential versus random access.

-A disk can transfer data at \(S\) MB/s under a sequential workload but only \(R\) MB/s when under a random workload.
+A disk can transfer data at $S $ MB/s under a sequential workload but only$R$ MB/s when under a random workload.
 This difference is due to the nature of seeks and rotations required for random access compared to continuous rotation in sequential access.

 :p How does a disk's performance differ between sequential and random workloads?
 ??x